Robinthatdoesnotsuck/ClassesNotes/src/Web_development/Appendix_bootcamp/Containers_starter_pack.md

   - Then builds the docker image pulled
   - Finally it runs whatever command or program was specified in the image

+### Let us learn about docker cli

+When we install docker we have access to the docker client cli, a way for us to communicate with the docker daemon that is running in our computer.

+But what do we do usually as engineers with docker to well run a container:

+- First we pull an image from the remote docker repository ``docker pull image:version``
+- Second we run that image ``docker run image:version``

+We could also use ``docker ps`` to check what containers are running on our computer or we can use ``docker images`` to check the images we have available to run on our computer

+How do we interact with the container?

+We can use a variety of flags with our run command like:

+``docker run/exec -it image:version command`` This runs a cantainer with interactive mode ``i``attaching it to a tty ``t`` to see the output of a command you can use ``sh`` to try using the shell that lives inside the container

+If we have a rouge container running we can use ``docker stop image`` to stop it first before eliminating

+Then we can kill the build contianer with ``docker kill container``

+We can check how much resources our containers are using with ``docker system``

+And to wipe the image from the system we use ``docker rmi image``

 ## Dockerfiles

 Docker lets us declare the image configuration and execution with something called Dockerfiles.